 As school year draws to a close, it is an important time to stop and reflect on this past year.
 It’s also an opportunity to take a deep breath and think about how to best direct your energies in the coming year, as well as to think about what teaching coach Elena Aguilar calls your “impact on systems,” particularly in your unique and important work with English language learners and immigrant students and their families.

-To help in this effort, we’ve put together some reflection questions with the input of some trusted advisors, which are also available in a Word document or a PDF.
+To help in this effort, we’ve put together some reflection questions with the input of some trusted advisors, which are also available in other formats below.
 We recommend exploring these questions through personal reflection (or perhaps some writing or artwork if you're so inclined) or conversation with others; they also may provide the basis for further in-depth conversation among colleagues or at the school level, which may be particularly helpful as you process this year and think about the next year.

 In addition, we have included some questions for students that might be of interest as writing or discussion prompts.